Endpoint CORS

 Configuration

 CORS settings are configured when creating or updating an endpoint.
-The following fields control CORS behavior:
+The following fields control CORS behavior.
+Required fields are marked.

 | Field | Type | Default | Description |